 - Once the court receives the Military Diversion Request from the attorneys at Los Angeles DUI Attorney Law Firm, they Court will remove future court dates that you were previously ordered to attend, and instead set a date for a hearing to determine your eligibility.
 In addition to the Court receiving the Military Diversion Program Request, the District Attorney’s Office will also receive the request, along with the date of your hearing.

 - The attorneys at Los Angeles DUI Attorney Law Firm must serve the District Attorney with a Motion for entrance into the Military Diversion Program, along with a statement proving your eligibility for admittance into the program.
 Los Angeles DUI Attorney Law Firm will provide all supporting document required by law; this includes evidence of your service in the armed forces, a professional evaluation that you suffer from one of the required maladies, and a treatment plan from an approved healthcare provider along with that healthcare provider’s recommendation for inclusion in the program.
 All of this will be provided within 15 days of the hearing date, which the Court set to determine your eligibility for the military Diversion Program.
 It is uncommon to occur, but if there is an objection to our admission to the Military Diversion Program, the District Attorney must file their opposition within 5 days of the hearing date.

-- In the event that the Court determines that you do not meet the requirements for admission into the Military Diversion Program, or in the alterative, that the Military Diversion Program would not be beneficial to you, the Court will deny the motion and reinstate all previous dates for the charges against you.
+- In the event that the court determines that you do not meet the requirements for admission into the Military Diversion Program, or in the alternative, that the Military Diversion Program would not be beneficial to you, the Court will deny the motion and reinstate all previous dates for the charges against you.

-- If your case involves domestic violence, the Court may require compliance with Form JC CR 160.
+- If your case involves domestic violence, the court may require compliance with Form CR-160.